Glancu/Karma-Shop/README.md

 Create .env file from .env.dist and update DATABASE_URL variable
 $ cp .env.dist .env

-# docker
-If u have docker, you can use it for this project.
-Go to docker directory and run
-$ docker-compose up -d

 # Install packages for frontend
 $ cd frontend/
 $ yarn install